mchmarny/github-activity-counter/README.md

 ```shell
 make url
 ```

+> Capture the function URL for use in the WebHook configuration

 The first time you deploy, your function will be private by default.
 To expose it to world: